allendavidsnook/allendavidsnook.github.io/_posts/2021-09-19-logitech-circle-view-doorbell-mixed-bag-so-far.md

 We even briefly enjoyed seeing a picture-in-picture image of someone who rang the bell appear on our television, thanks to the Apple TV integration.
 (Unfortunately I did not get a picture of that.)

 But then back in the weeds again.
 That picture-in-picture feature hasn’t worked since then, and HomeKit Secure Video won’t set up.
 We are stuck with “This camera is not set to record.”
-And one of the HomePods has taken over the Home Hub role again (there are no controls given to set which device acts as the Connected Home Hub &#8211; you get what you get)
+And one of the HomePods has taken over the Home Hub role again (there are no controls given to set which device acts as the Connected Home Hub - you get what you get)

 Apparently the next thing to try is turning off our two WiFi connected HomePods and an upstairs WiFi connected AppleTV to avoid them being the “Connected” Home Hub.
 Or, set up a new 2.4 GHz WiFi for the devices (our Comcast access point doesn’t allow turning off the 5 GHz radio unfortunately, and it shares the same SSID and password as the 2.4 GHz network, which apparently can cause problems.)
-I don&#8217;t really feel like doing that just yet, so I&#8217;m going to do some more searching.
+I don't really feel like doing that just yet, so I'm going to do some more searching.

-So, stay tuned, &#8211; it’s another untidy tale of integrating a new wireless device into a system.
+So, stay tuned, - it’s another untidy tale of integrating a new wireless device into a system.